 Failed Fact Checks

 - None in the Last 5 years

-Overall, we rate Frontiers in Science as a Pro-Science journal based on peer-review and a clean fact check record.
-(D. Van Zandt 1/9/2017) Updated (1/15/2021)
+Overall, we rate Frontiers in Psychology as a Pro-Science journal based on peer review and a clean fact-check record.
+We also rate them Mostly Factual due to retractions of studies either pre or post-publication.
+(D. Van Zandt 1/9/2017) Updated (10/08/2022)